Paducah Gaseous Diffusion Plant: History

+In August 2025, General Matter, an American uranium enrichment company, signed a lease with the U.S. Department of Energy (DOE) for the former Paducah Gaseous Diffusion Plant.
+Plans for the $1.5 billion updated facility include uranium enrichment technology for the production of fuel needed for the next generation of nuclear energy.
+In January 2026, General Matter received a $900 million contract from the U.S. Department of Energy for reshoring to produce American enriched uranium.

 Employment and economic impact

 During enrichment operations approximately 1200 people were needed to operate the plant.
 Since cessation of enrichment activities the site employs around 1400 people through contractors to maintain the grounds, portions of the infrastructure, deactivate, optimize utilities and to remediate environmental contamination at the site.
 The facility has had a positive economic impact on the local economy and continues to be an economic driver for the community.
 Workers at the plant were represented by the Oil, Chemical and Atomic Workers International Union (OCAW).

 Contamination

 Plant operations have contaminated the site over time.
 The primary contamination of concern is trichloroethylene (TCE), which was a commonly used degreaser at the site.
 TCE leaked and contaminated groundwater on and off the site.
 The groundwater is also contaminated with trace amounts of technetium-99, a radioactive fission product; Other site contaminants include polychlorinated biphenyl (PCBs).
 Through normal operations, portions of the plant, primarily process equipment, are contaminated with uranium.

 In 1988, TCE and trace amounts of technetium-99 were found in the drinking water wells of residences located near the plant site in McCracken County, Kentucky.
 To protect human health, the Department of Energy provided city water at no cost to the affected residents, and continues to do so.